|

 of telephone poles and wires do not provide

-power to a secret submarine or missle base,
+power to a secret submarine or underground missle base,

 but to the lighthouse that keeps ships from